-10. Retention of signed consent documents

-a.
-Principal investigators shall place the consent documents signed by the human research subjects in a repository approved by the IRB and for the length of time stated in the protocol and approved by the IRB.

-11. Submission of research progress reports to the IRB

-- a.
-Principal investigators shall report the progress of the research involving human subjects as often as and in the manner prescribed by the IRB. - 12.
-Submission of injury reports and reports of unanticipated problems involving risks a.
-Principal investigators shall report promptly to the IRB and to their department head any proposed changes in a research activity which affect the subjects' protection from risks.
-Changes in research activities during the period for which IRB approval has already been given shall not be initiated by the principal investigators without IRB review and approval, except where necessary to eliminate immediate hazards to the subjects.

-- a.
-Principal investigators shall report promptly to the IRB and to their department head any research-related injuries to the human subjects. - b.
-Principal investigators shall report promptly to the IRB and to their department head any unanticipated problems, which involve risks to the human subjects or to other project participants.
+- e) a copy of both the signed document and summary is given to the subject or his/her representative. - d.
+Principal investigators shall place the consent documents signed by the human research subjects in a repository approved by the IRB and retain the signed consent or assent documents for the length of time stated in the protocol and approved by the IRB. - 8.
+Submission of research reports to the IRB - a.
+Principal investigators shall report the progress of the research involving human subjects as often as and in the manner prescribed by the IRB. - 9.
+Submission of injury reports and reports of unanticipated problems involving risks - a.
+Principal investigators shall report promptly to the IRB and, if applicable, to the appropriate federal agency department head any research-related injuries to the human subjects. - b.
+Principal investigators shall report promptly to the IRB and, if applicable, to the appropriate federal agency department head any unanticipated problems, which involve risks to the human subjects or to other project participants. - 10.
+Complying with IRB decisions - a.
+Principal investigators shall comply with all IRB decisions, conditions, and requirements pertaining to their protocols. - b.
+Principal investigators may appeal IRB decisions as specified in Section III.E.5. - 11.
+Reporting changes or adverse events in the research - a.
+Principal investigators shall report promptly to the IRB and to their department head any proposed changes in a research activity, which affect the subjects' protection from risks.
+Changes in research activities during the period for which IRB approval has already been given, shall not be initiated by the principal investigators without IRB review and approval, except where it is necessary to eliminate immediate hazards to the subjects. - b.
+Principal investigators will inform the IRB, in a timely fashion and in writing, any intention to discontinue a proposed or approved research project or protocol. - c.
+Principal investigators shall report immediately any adverse event encountered by human subjects participants while conducting the research protocol; including documentation of safety measures taken for the wellbeing of participants. - 12.
+Attending IRB meetings

-13. Reporting changes in the research

-14. Attending IRB meetings

-a.
-Principal investigators, department heads, and other interested parties are encouraged to attend IRB meetings whenever invited by the IRB.
+Principal investigators and other interested parties are encouraged to attend IRB meetings whenever invited by the IRB.
 However, such invited guests should be ready to leave the meeting room if so requested by IRB chairperson.

-15. Notifications to the IRB concerning investigational new drugs a.
+13. Notifications to the IRB concerning investigational new drugs

 Principal investigators shall notify the Food and Drug Administration (FDA) and the IRB whenever it is anticipated that an investigational new drug or device exemption will be required as part of the research protocol involving human subjects.

-b.
-IRB Structure
+B. IRB Structure